i-abdullahirshad/gamepadscheck/src/content/articles/can-stick-drift-fix-itself.md

 Two things, honestly.

 **Cleaning**, when dirt is the cause.
-Push the stick to one side, apply a small amount of 99% isopropyl alcohol into the gap under the rubber cover, rotate the stick in full circles about twenty times, repeat for each direction, and let it dry for fifteen minutes.
+Push the stick to one side, apply a small amount of 99% isopropyl alcohol into the gap under the rubber cover, rotate the stick in full circles about twenty times (which coincidentally is exactly how you check for a [circularity error](/circularity-error/)), repeat for each direction, and let it dry for fifteen minutes.

 Use 99%, not 70%, because the missing 30% is water.
 If the drift returns within days, the track is worn rather than dirty and cleaning only bought you time.